 User access review best practices

 To mitigate these risks and keep your access management routine efficient and secure, it’s in your organization’s best interest to conduct periodic user access reviews.
-And if you don’t have regular user access reviews in place already, here are some user access review best practices to help you set up an efficient process.
-Be sure to also download our user access review checklist to keep as a handy reference.
+And if you don’t have regular user access reviews in place already, here are five user access review best practices to help you set up an efficient process.

 - A consistent review schedule

-- A consistent review of who has what user access permissions
+- A consistent review of who has what user permissions

 - A record and ongoing document of all changes made within your organization’s system